A Guide to Beverley, East Yorkshire

-St Mary's Church, Beverley Just inside the medieval town gate of North Bar Within, on the corner of Hengate, stands St Mary's Church, one of the great parish churches of England.
+Just inside the medieval market town gate of North Bar Within, on the corner of Hengate, stands St Mary's Church, one of the great parish churches of England, never mind the East Riding of Yorkshire.
 The church was built between 1120 and 1530 and the west front of the church is said to have influenced the architecture of the chapel of Kings College, Cambridge.

 St Mary's is well known for its ornate carved pillars and one of these, the Minstrel Pillar, shows 5 carved and painted figures of musicians.
 A famous carving of a rabbit is found at the entrance to St Michael's Chapel in the church, which is thought to be the inspiration for Lewis Carroll's White Rabbit in Alice in Wonderland.